This is the 22nd post of a 50 article series for new marketers at B2B startups.

 3. Use hidden data about the contact’s behavior

-In addition to data we collect in form fields, we also have access to a myriad of data being tracked by our marketing automation system.
-This data is based on closed loop marketing, and all of the tracking that happens between a target entering our system as a lead and being nurtured into an MQL.
+In addition to data you collect in form fields, you also have access to a myriad of data being tracked by your marketing automation system.
+This data is based on closed loop marketing, and all of the tracking that happens between a target entering your system as a lead and being nurtured into an MQL.
 This data includes:

 - Website pages visited